Spring Garden Revival

 Hull Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

 Hull enforces strict ordinances for installation activities.
-Equipment operation is typically allowed 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and is often restricted before 9:00 AM on Sundays (verify local bylaws).
-Noise ordinances and decibel limits apply.
+Equipment operation is allowed 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and is often restricted before 9:00 AM on Sundays (verify local bylaws).
+Noise ordinances set decibel limits for machinery.
 Commercial installers must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
-Contracts over $1,000 may require bonding.
-Safety equipment is mandatory, and public safety measures—such as traffic control, pedestrian protection, and emergency vehicle access—must be observed.
-Right-of-way permits are required for work impacting public property, and enforcement is managed by Code Enforcement and Inspectional Services.
-Holiday restrictions often mirror Sunday rules.
-Hull Police Department
+Bonding is required for contracts over $1,000.
+Safety equipment is mandatory, and public safety measures—such as traffic control, pedestrian protection, and emergency vehicle access—must be in place.
+Right-of-way permits are required for work impacting public property, with enforcement by Code Enforcement and Inspectional Services.
+Holiday restrictions typically follow Sunday rules.

 Phone: (781) 925-1212